 Is It Normal To Bleed After Sex While Pregnant?

 While seeing blood after sex can seem concerning, it doesn’t necessarily mean that something has gone wrong.
 In fact, it’s very common as vaginal bleeding occurs in about 15 to 25 percent of pregnancies (usually during the first trimester), though can still occur on and off during the rest of your pregnancy term.

-As concerning it may seem to you, it is very normal and common to experience brown discharge after sex during pregnancy.
+As concerning it may seem to you, it is very common to experience brown discharge after sex during pregnancy.
 Nonetheless, you should still consult with your doctor to see what exactly is causing you to be bleed, and ensure there is no cause for concern.